SHARED SERVICE FACILITIES (SSF) PROJECTS

 Implemented by: DTI-Regional and Provincial Offices

-SSF MVP Bossing Awards Winners:
+SSF MVP Bossing Awards Winners for 2016:

 Luzon: Coffee, CAR